-New rules coming in on December 31 this year include 2 main categories – Open and Specific with 3 levels of training and assessment.
+New rules came in on December 31 2020 and include 2 main categories – Open and Specific with 3 levels of training and assessment.
 The different categories have different restrictions on where and how people can fly drones.

 Level 1: A basic online competency test which has a lot of restrictions as to where people who pass this can fly their drones.